-Linda H. Aiken, PhD, FAAN, FRCN, RN
+Linda H. Aiken, PhD, FAAN, FRCN

 Nurses hold the key to providing safer, more effective care—and achieving better outcomes for hospitalized patients.